core-wg/href/draft-ietf-core-href.md

-   this is considered equivalent to a path of zero path segments by HTTP and CoAP, but this equivalence does not hold for CRIs in general as they only perform normalization on the Syntax-Based Normalization level ({{Section 6.2.2 of -uri}}, not on the scheme-specific Scheme-Based Normalization level ({{Section 6.2.3 of -uri}}).
+   this is considered equivalent to a path of zero path segments by HTTP and CoAP, but this equivalence does not hold for CRIs in general as they only perform normalization on the Syntax-Based Normalization level ({{Section 6.2.2 of -uri}}), not on the scheme-specific Scheme-Based Normalization level ({{Section 6.2.3 of -uri}}).

    (A CRI implementation may want to offer scheme-cognizant